Recent Mortgage Rate Trends

 How Does the Federal Reserve Affect Today’s Mortgage Rates?

 Though the Federal Reserve does not set the mortgage rates, they are the institution that determines the federal funds rate, which in turn impacts short-term and adjustable interest rates.
 This means that the Federal Reserve influences the rate at which financial institutions, such as banks, lend money to one another.
 Thus, when the federal funds rate spikes, banks find it expensive to borrow funds from other financial institutions.
-The end result affects consumers that are charged higher interest rates on lines of credit, auto loans, and mortgages.
+The result affects consumers with higher interest rates on lines of credit, auto loans, and mortgages.

 Tips for Shopping and Comparing Mortgage Rates